 - Mix together egg, oil sugar and vanilla auntil well combined.
 Add to dry ingredients and mix dry an wet ingredients together until just combined.

 - With a hand held mixer, beat the cream cheese with sour cream, egg, sugar and vanilla until creamy and smooth.

 For the Carrot Cake Cheesecake

-Grease your springform or cake pan with a bit of melted coconut oil or cooking spray.
+- Grease your springform or cake pan with a bit of melted coconut oil or cooking spray.

 For Assembling and Serving

-Ice top of Carrot Cake Cheesecake and sprinkle walnuts around cheesecake to create a border, if desired.
+- Before serving, sprinkle walnuts around cheesecake to create a border, if desired.

 - If you are not at sea level, be sure to follow my directions for converting recipes for higher elevations.